core-wg/oscore/draft-ietf-core-object-security.md

 The CoAP Payload SHALL be encrypted and integrity protected (Class E), and thus is an inner message field.

-The sending endpoint writes the payload of the unprotected CoAP message into the plaintext of the COSE object (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).
+The sending endpoint writes the payload of the unprotected CoAP message into the plaintext of the COSE object.

 The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the unprotected CoAP message.